 - the questions you asked were clear and specific

-- the information you were given was inaccurate
+- the information you were given was incorrect or incomplete

-- you would have done anything differently if you’d been given accurate information
+- you would have done anything differently if you’d been given the correct information

 - you’ve been fair in the way you’ve handled the misrepresentation